How to Dispose of Packaging Material Responsibly

 • Bubble wrap.
 Bubble wrap is another one of those items that can be recycled, but most likely cannot go on your curbside delivery recycle bin (but be sure to check with the regulations in your city.)
 Bubble wrap is a great reusable item, perfect for protecting breakable items during a move or in storage.
 But if you are the one doing the packing and don't have extra bubble wrap laying around, opt for other compostable materials instead.

 Remember to be up-to-date with your city’s recycling guidelines, as curbside and drop-off recycling can differ in terms of materials each one accepts.
+Some community programs have stopped recycling glass and plastic.
+Research your options and they may include going outside of your weekly trash pickup programs.
 Happy recycling!

 Leave a comment